-Name of school: Respect Collaboration of Schools

-Name of committee: Standards

-Date agreed: AGM July 2023
+Name of school: Respect Collaboration of Schools Name of committee: Standards Date agreed: July 15 th , 2024, Review date: Terms of reference must be reviewed by the full governing body annually.

-Review date: AGM July 2024

-Chair of committee:
+Chair of committee: Deborah Robinson

-Clerk: Clerk to the Board
+Clerk: Sharon Barker

 Membership: Membership may include associate members but (for voting purposes), a majority of committee members should be governors.

 Quorum: At least three governors who are members of the committee.
-The governing board can specify a higher limit.

-Meetings: Twice a term
+Meetings: Half Termly